Skip to main content

-Multiplaye is versatile by design.
-We support four options to record full stack session replays (browser extension, in-app widget, SDK, mobile).
+Multiplayer is versatile by design.
+We support multiple options to record full stack session replays (browser extension, in-app widget, SDK).

 This ensures Multiplayer can be used for any support or engineering workflow and use case.